germangar/whook/README.md

 ### CONFIGURATION - API KEYS ###
 When you first launch the script it will create an accounts.json file in the script directory and exit with a 'no accounts found' error.
 This file is a template to configure the accounts API data.
-This file can contain as many accounts as you want separated by commas.
+This file can contain **as many accounts as you want separated by commas**.
 It looks like this:

 [<br>